 Leonardo da Vinci-Fiumicino Airport, known as Rome Leonardo da Vinci, or Rome Fiumicino, is an international airport located in Fiumicino, just outside of Rome’s city centre.
 It is one of Europe’s busiest airports by passenger traffic, with 2017 seeing 40.97 million passengers.
 It was first opened in 1961, but since has developed into having 4 runways and 4 terminals.

-Rome Leonardo da Vinci airport is the airport hub for Alitalia (and Alitalia CityLiner) and Vueling.
+Rome Leonardo da Vinci airport was the airport hub for Alitalia (and Alitalia CityLiner) and is currently the hub for Vueling.
 It is also the focus city for Neos, Norwegian Air Shuttle and Ryanair.
 A number of airlines also fly from this airport, including AlbaStar, Asiana Airlines, Fly Ernest, easyJet, Norwegian and Ural Airlines.